aakashsbhatia2/K-Nearest-Neighbors/README.md

 # K-Nearest-Neighbors
-Implementing the K Nearest Neighbors classifies from scratch using python
+Implementing the K Nearest Neighbors classifier from scratch using python